Easy Ways to Test Your Skin pH Level

 b) Tight and dry

-c) Still slightly oily or not thoroughly clean
+c) Still slightly oily or not thoroughly clean - How often do you moisturize your face?

 a) At least morning and evening